gasare55555/composer-web/README.md

 ---

-> ⚙️ This project **intentionally avoids frameworks, builders, and npm-based workflows** in the main logic to showcase a manual, alternative approach to customizing libraries like Bootstrap using Sass.
-It uses the **Live Sass Compiler** extension in VS Code for compiling `.scss` files and demonstrates strong understanding of folder structure, SCSS imports, internal linking across multiple HTML pages, and how everything integrates in deployment.
+> ⚙️ This project **intentionally avoids frameworks, builders, and build pipelines like Webpack or Vite** to showcase a manual, alternative approach to front-end development.
+Bootstrap library is customized directly using Sass, and the project uses the **Live Sass Compiler** extension in VS Code to generate the final CSS files.
+This setup demonstrates clear understanding of:
+>
+> - Folder structure
+> - SCSS importing and modularization
+> - Internal linking between multiple HTML pages
+> - Deployment structure and file organization
+>
+> ✅ This approach is especially useful for **hosting services that don’t support Node.js or npm** (like GitHub Pages), making it ready to deploy without extra build steps.

 ---